 Less is more.

 And we don’t mean the main functionalities of the product.
 We distinguish between the Product Backlog and the Sprint Backlog.
 The Product Backlog corresponds to the specifications.
 In it, the decisive, competition-relevant main functionalities of the product are defined as requirements.
 They are not the subject of discussion every fortnight!

 The question is rather whether the implementation of the requirements can be achieved with higher or lower complexity.
 Even more important are the questions:

 Will the customer honour this – does he even see it?

 How can the maximum result be achieved with the available capacity?

 Phase 4: The Thumbs-up Ritual.

-When this exercise is complete, the culmination of the joint sprint planning is concluded with a symbolic ritual.
-All team members and the members of the POT seal the agreement on the work content of the upcoming two-week sprint by all looking into each other’s eyes for a moment, giving a thumbs-up, and nonverbally asking each other if everyone is really on board: here and now is the last opportunity to express objections, concerns or doubts.
+When this exercise is completed, the culmination of the joint sprint planning is concluded with a symbolic ritual.
+All team members and the members of the POT seal the agreement on the work content of the upcoming two-week sprint by all looking into each other’s eyes for a moment, giving a thumbs-up, and non-verbally asking each other if everyone is really on board: here and now is the last opportunity to express objections, concerns or doubts.

 If everyone gives the thumbs up, each team member can assume that every other team member will be as committed to the sprint goal as they are.

-Phase 5: The TEAMAGILEBOARD.
+Phase 5: The TEAMAGILEBOARD